moda-gov-tw/PETs-Applications/federated_learning/financial_fraud_detection/README.md

 Dataset field:
 - Time: The number of seconds elapsed between each transaction and the first transaction in the dataset
-- V1, V2, …, V28: results transformed by PCA (may contain private data)
+- V1, V2, …, V28: Results transformed by PCA (may contain private data)
-- Amount: transaction amount
+- Amount: Transaction amount
 - Class: 1 in case of fraud, 0 otherwise (target variable for prediction)

 ![](https://hackmd.io/_uploads/rkfjVI0a2.jpg)